tjoostrik/ZeroMQdockerPLCnext/README.md

 You can edit the conf file and add it to the docker using -v path/to/conf/file:/Configfile/

+example for subsciber: docker run f9afefa6acca -v /home/user/Download/zeromqdockerplcnext/Configfile/:/Configfile/

-example: docker run f9afefa6acca -v /home/user/Download/zeromqdockerplcnext/Configfile/:/Configfile/
+example for publisher: docker run -it f9afefa6acca -v /home/user/Download/zeromqdockerplcnext/Configfile/:/Configfile/